Ole Miss vs. Arkansas NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Ole Miss has combined with its opponents to put up more than 66.5 points just twice this season.
+- Ole Miss and its opponents have scored at least 66.5 points just twice this season.

-- Arkansas and its opponents have not yet combined to score more than 66.5 points in a game this season.

-- Saturday's over/under is 6.9 points lower than the two team's combined 73.4 points per game average.
+- Saturday's total is 6.9 points lower than the two team's combined 73.4 points per game average.

 - This contest's over/under is 21.5 points more than the 45 these two squads combine to surrender per game this season.

-- Rebels games this season feature an average total of 75.3 points, a number 8.8 points higher than Saturday's over/under.
+- The Rebels and their opponents have scored an average of 75.3 points per game in 2021, 8.8 more than Saturday's total.

 - The 50.8 PPG average total in Razorbacks games this season is 15.7 points fewer than this game's over/under.